CDC-IITDH/cdc-placement-website-backend-NotificationsApi/README.md

   "topic":"students",(can be students or admins or s_admins) "title":"<title>",
   "body":"<body>",
-  "url":"<url>"  //leaving url empty("") will keep the url to default(portal) }
+  "url":"<url>"  //leaving url empty("") will keep the url to default(i.e portal) }
 ```
- this sends the message to students or admins or super admins based on the topic
+* This sends the message to students or admins or super admins based on the topic
 ### b)
 ```
  {